• Brain atlas sensitivity

 version of the input file format (.inp) used by tMCimg.
 However, we are phasing out

-the .inp support and strongly encourage users to adopt JSON formatted (.json) input
+the .inp support and strongly encourage users to adopt JSON-formatted (.json) input

 files.
 Many of the advanced MCX options are only supported in the JSON input format.

-The legacy input file looks like below
+The legacy input file looks like the following:

 1000000 # total photon, use -n to overwrite in the command line